jackfirth/predicates/README.md

 ; -> '(2 5 8)
 ```

-Predicates can be manipulated to query lists
+Predicates can be created and combined to query lists

 ```racket
 (nonempty-list? '(a b c)) ; -> #t